jod35/Building_web_Applications_with_FastAPI.github.io/02/index.md

     return {"message": f"Helo {name}"}
 ```
-We have created two URLs one is `/{name}` and this takes in a path parameter.
-The second one is `/greet` and this should take in an optional query parameter `name` that defaults to `"World"`.
+We have created two URLs one is `/{name}` and this takes in a [path parameters](https://fastapi.tiangolo.com/tutorial/path-params).
+The second one is `/greet` and this should take in an optional [query parameter](https://fastapi.tiangolo.com/tutorial/query-params) `name` that defaults to `"World"`.

 ### Let us change something.
 For the previous examples, we have been using our web Browser to make requests to our URLs.
 We are going to change to [Insomnia](https://insomnia.rest/).
 This is an open-source API client that allow us to easily and quickly send [REST](https://en.wikipedia.org/wiki/Representational_state_transfer), [GraphQL](https://en.wikipedia.org/wiki/GraphQL), [SOAP](https://en.wikipedia.org/wiki/SOAP) and [GRPC](https://en.wikipedia.org/wiki/GRPC) requests.

-I know that has been a lot.
+I know that has been a lot 😅.
 But basically `Insomnia` will really help us to make requests to our REST API easily.

 ### Steps to Use Insomnia
 1. Download one for your operating system [here](https://insomnia.rest/download) and Install it.